Discover One Of The Best Nutritious Drink Suitable For Diabetics

 5. Mushrooms

-Believe it or not, mushrooms can be a diabetes-friendly alternative to meat (and a great way to add more fiber and antioxidants to your diet).
-"Try using sliced mushrooms as a meat alternative in recipes like stir fries for a way to fill up without the added calories," suggests Palinski-Wade.
+Believe it or not, mushrooms can be a diabetes-friendly alternative to meat (and a great way to add more fibre and antioxidants to your diet).
+"Try using sliced mushrooms as a meat alternative in recipes like stir-fries for a way to fill up without the added calories," suggests Palinski-Wade.

 7. Jicama

 It's time to get familiar with this trendy, water-rich veggie.
-"One cup of raw jicama contains only 49 calories and 4 grams of net carbs ([which means it has] 11 grams of carbs and 7 grams of fiber.
-When baked, jicama can taste very similar to carb-rich foods such as French fries, making it a delicious, low carb option," says Palinski-Wade.
-Plus, the fiber helps keep blood sugar stable to help cravings steer clear.
+"One cup of raw jicama contains only 49 calories and 4 grams of net carbs (which means it has 11 grams of carbs and 7 grams of fibre).
+When baked, jicama can taste very similar to carb-rich foods such as French fries, making it a delicious, low-carb option," says Palinski-Wade.
+Plus, the fibre helps keep blood sugar stable to help cravings steer clear.

 8. Apples

-In a Finnish study, men who ate the most apples and other foods high in the flavonoid quercetin had 20 percent less diabetes and heart disease deaths.
+In a Finnish study, men who ate the most apples and other foods high in the flavonoid quercetin had 20 per cent fewer diabetes and heart disease deaths.
 Other good sources of quercetin are onions, tomatoes, leafy green vegetables, and berries.

 9. Citrus Fruit